Aeickelman40/maesters-sparknotes/README.md

 cd maesters-sparknotes
 ```

 Once you are in the recently cloned repository, you have to install certain React dependencies in order for everything to compile correctly.
-This is done by running the following command on both tabs:

 ```
 npm install